moniwitt/moniwitt/README.md

 ### Hi there, I am Monica Witt 👋

- 🌱 I´ve a degree in Computer Science and I work with frontend at the monent.
- I wish to work with backend very soon.
+ 🌱 I´ve a degree in Computer Science and Maths.
+Although I spent the last couple of years working in the Education Area, teaching IT and Maths in English.
+Right now     I spend all may day studying in order to update myself to be able to work in the technology environment again very soon.
+I already concluded HTML, CSS and             Advanced JavaScript.

- 👯 I’m currently learning HTML, CSS and JavScript
+ 👯 I’m currently learning React and SQL.
+Hope to start soon Node, Vue and PHP.

  📫 How to reach me: moniwitt@gmail.com

  😄 Pronouns: she/her

- ⚡ Hobby: I do love water sports
+ ⚡ Hobby: I do love water sports and reading.

  <div align="center">
   <a href="https://github.com/moniwitt">